Mathias Lauda

-Mathias Lauda (born 30 January 1981) is an Austrian racing driver currently racing for Aston Martin Racing as a factory driver in the FIA World Endurance Championship.
-He is the son of the late three-time Formula One world champion Niki Lauda and his first wife, Marlene.
-He has a brother, Lukas, who is currently his manager.
+Mathias Lauda (born 30 January 1981) is an Austrian racing driver notable for winning the 2017 FIA World Endurance Championship for Aston Martin Racing in the LMGTE Am category.
+He is the son of the late three-time Formula One world champion Niki Lauda and his first wife, Marlene Knaus.
+He has a brother, Lukas, who was his manager during his racing career.

-Career
+Early career

 Lauda was born during his father's temporary retirement from F1.
-Unlike many drivers, who start out in karting, Lauda debuted in 2002 in Formula Nissan 2000.
+Unlike many drivers, who start out in karting, Lauda debuted in 2002 in Formula Nissan 2000, having been forbidden to begin racing by his father until the age of 21.
 He also drove in two races of German Formula VW and one race of Spanish Formula Three.
 He moved to World Series Lights in 2003 with the Vergani team, again moving in 2004 to the Euro Formula 3000 Series.
-Later in 2004 he drove in Formula 3000, completing the full season with the Coloni Motorsport team.

-Lauda raced in the 2005 GP2 Series for the Coloni team, alongside former Formula One driver Gianmaria Bruni.
-He was one of only a few competitors in that initial GP2 season who had a full season of F3000 experience behind them.
+Later in 2004 he drove in Formula 3000, completing the full season with the Coloni Motorsport team and finishing 13th in the standings.
+The following year, the Austrian remained with Coloni alongside former Formula One driver Gianmaria Bruni to drive in the newly-christened GP2 Series, though he would only take a sole points finish — a sixth place in Monaco.
 He also represented A1 Team Austria in the 2005-06 A1 Grand Prix season.

-When he had not achieved any major results in single seater racing, Lauda decided to turn his attention to touring cars.
-From 2006 he competed in the German-based Deutsche Tourenwagen Masters series with Mercedes-Benz, whereas in 2008 and 2009 he dovetailed this with racing in the Speedcar Series.